czlabsIO/home/profile/README.md

 Welcome to czlabs IO, a fusion of skills and technology, global needs will find a team happy to serve!
 Our repository is mostly private.
 So if you require specific access to your project's repository please contact your liaison team member.

 ## What We Do?
-At Czlabs, we tackle global needs with our capabilities and wisdom, we do it by coding turn-key solutions for your needs.
+At czlabs, we tackle global needs with our capabilities and wisdom, we do it by coding turn-key solutions for your needs.

 ### General Web/dApp Services
 Embrace a secure digital identity.
 Our web/dApp services provide various authentication frameworks such as SMS/Mobile OTP, Ledger/Metamask along with Solana, Cardano, and other extension-based web3 wallets.
 We also offer CMS integration for autonomy with off-chain and on-chain security.